sksareen/screenglide/README.md

 - Alternatively, click the ScreenGlide icon in the Chrome toolbar to capture a screenshot.
 - Access your saved screenshots by clicking on the ScreenGlide icon and selecting "View Screenshots" from the popup menu.

+## Next Steps

+- Remove any styling overlays from screenshot images
+- Enable 'send to AI with prompt' to send saved screenshots to ChatGPT, Claude AI etc.
+- Include a custom prompt to analyze, iterate, or build on top of the image contents

 ## Contributing

 We welcome contributions to ScreenGlide!
 If you'd like to contribute, please follow these steps: